coalesceio/External-Data-Package/README.md

 * Delete the API-NODEUPDATE node ,we created in step2 as we have updated the columns required for the downstream nodes and the data for the same are derived from files.
 * Eventually API-NODEUPDATE nodes are not required to be deployed.It is sufficient to deploy the Copy-into,Snowpipe or External table nodes which holds the data from staged files

+#### Option2-Using Re-Sync Columns button
+* Add a InferSchema node, for example `INFER_JSON` and hit create.'Infer and Create table' stage runs and creates a table with the same name as InferSchema node.
+* Use Re-Sync Columns button in the mapping grid to update the columns of the infer node created in the above step.
+* Now we can add a Copy-Into,Snowpipe or External table node on top of the inferred table to load staged files.

 ### InferSchema Deployment